 Reno, NV (Feb.
-6) — The School of Oncoplastic Surgery (SOS) announced today it has named its first board of directors, following its recent move to become a 501 (c)(3) nonprofit with a mission of educating clinicians and the public at large about this multidisciplinary approach to comprehensive, compassionate cancer care.
+6) — The Society of Oncoplastic Surgery (SOS), most notable known for The School of Oncoplastic Surgery, announced today it has named its first board of directors, following its recent move to become a 501 (c)(3) nonprofit with a mission of educating clinicians and the public at large about this multidisciplinary approach to comprehensive, compassionate cancer care.

 The international board, which is comprised of accomplished board-certified pioneers in oncoplastic surgery, will help the organization expand its reach and programming in the U.S., Asia Pacific, South America and Europe.